3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the base object file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

-The optional \<booleans> element, contains one or more \<boolean> elements to perform an ordered sequence of boolean operation to the referenced base object.
+The optional \<booleans> element, contains one or more \<boolean> elements to perform an ordered sequence of boolean operation onto the referenced base object.

 **objectid** - Selects the base object to apply the boolean operation.
 The object MUST be a mesh object of type "model".
 It MUST NOT reference a components object.